 On this day in 1903, at approximately 10:35 a.m., Wilbur Wright watched as his brother Orville Wright took off from the beaches outside Kitty Hawk, North Carolina, marking the first time a powered, heavier-than-air machine would achieve controlled, sustained flight with a pilot aboard.
-While the first flight lasted only 12 seconds and covered less distance than the wingspan of a modern Boeing 747, the Wright Brothers ushered in an new era, an entirely new mode of transportation.
+While the first flight lasted only 12 seconds and covered less distance than the wingspan of a modern Boeing 747, the Wright Brothers ushered in an new era of — not even they introduced an entirely new mode of transportation.

-The brothers, who had completed more than 700 glider flights before attempting a powered flight, would take to the air four times that first day of motorized flying, each trial somewhat better than the last.
+The brothers completed more than 700 glider flights before attempting a powered flight.
+On this day, they flew four times in total, each trial somewhat better than the last.
 The following is a full account of the day from Orville’s diary, which concludes with near disaster long after landing.

 “When we got up, a wind of between 20 and 25 miles was blowing from the north.

 We got the machine out early and put out the signal for the men at the station.
 Before we were quite ready, John T. Daniels, W. S. Dough, A. D. Etheridge, W. C. Brinkley of Manteo, and Johnny Moore of Nags Head arrived.

 After running the engine and propellers a few minutes to get them in working order, I got on the machine at 10:35 for the first trial.
 The wind, according to our anemometers at this time, was blowing a little over 20 miles (corrected) 27 miles according to the Government anemometer at Kitty Hawk.
 On slipping the rope the machine started off increasing in speed to probably 7 or 8 miles.
 The machine lifted from the truck just as it was entering on the fourth rail.
 Mr. Daniels took a picture just as it left the tracks.